-Radial tunnel syndrome develops from compression of a branch of the radial nerve called the posterior interosseous nerve in the forearm.
-Radial tunnel syndrome develops from compression of a branch of the radial nerve called the posterior interosseous nerve in the forearm as it runs between muscle bellies and under fascial bands.
-Patients may describe this as a burning and aching type pain in the forearm.
-It is usually not associated with injury although it is possible.
-Diagnosis is often done clinical as nerve tests and MRIs are usually not helpful.
-Initial treatment may involve rest and anti-inflammatories, but if these conservative measures fail surgical intervention may be indicated.
+Radial tunnel syndrome develops from compression of a branch of the radial nerve called the posterior interosseous nerve in the forearm, as it runs between muscle bellies and under fascial bands.
+Patients may describe this as a burning and aching pain in the forearm.
+It is usually not associated with injury, although it is possible.
+Diagnosis is often done clinically, as nerve tests and MRIs are usually not helpful.
+Initial treatment may involve rest and anti-inflammatories, but if these conservative measures fail, surgical intervention may be indicated.